 BI204 Ornithology - 4

 Introduction to the study of birds.
 Concepts leading to an understanding of bird evolution, ecology, physiology, and behavior are examined.
 Field identification of regional avian species is emphasized.
-Weekly field studies are required.
 (Lab fee.
 Science with lab)

 BI206 Principles of Ecology - 4